rishavpaul95/llm-debate/README.md

 - Space exploration
 - Veganism
 - Remote work
+- Nuclear energy
+- Social media regulation
+- Genetic engineering

-## Application Features
+## Key Features

+- **Persistent Sessions**: Your debate continues exactly where you left off if you refresh the page
+- **Multi-User Support**: Each visitor gets their own independent debate session
 - **Dynamic Topics**: Set any topic you want the LLMs to debate
-- **Real-time Updates**: See the conversation unfold in real-time
+- **Real-time Updates**: See the conversation unfold with live typing indicators
-- **Automatic Perspective Assignment**: LLMs automatically take opposing positions
+- **Responsive Design**: Works on desktops, tablets, and mobile devices
 - **Visual Differentiation**: Each side of the debate has distinct visual styling
+- **Message Ordering**: Messages are always presented in the correct chronological order

 ## Technical Details

-- Backend: Flask with Flask-SocketIO for real-time communication
+- **Backend**: Flask with Flask-SocketIO for real-time communication
+- **Session Management**: Persistent sessions using Flask sessions and localStorage
-- Communication with LLMs: REST API calls to Ollama endpoints with dynamic system prompts
+- **Communication with LLMs**: REST API calls to Ollama endpoints with dynamic system prompts
-- Frontend: HTML/CSS/JS with WebSocket updates
+- **Frontend**: HTML/CSS/JS with WebSocket updates and responsive design
+- **Conversation Tracking**: Timestamps ensure proper message ordering

 ## How It Works